 Similarly LinkedIn suggests you to connect with people you may know and YouTube suggests you relevant videos based on your previous browsing history.
 All of these are recommender systems in action.

-While most of the people are aware of these features, only a few know that the algorithms used behind these features are known as ‘Recommender Systems’.
+While most people know about these features, only a few understand that experts call the algorithms behind them ‘Recommender Systems’.
 They ‘recommend’ personalized content on the basis of user’s past / current preference to improve the user experience.
 Broadly, there are two types of recommendation systems – Content Based & Collaborative filtering based.
 In this article, we’ll learn about content based recommendation system.

 But before we proceed, let me define a couple of terms: